bhathiya/data-processor/README.md

 ## Notes

-- A "word" consists of chacaters in the below set.
+- A "word" consists of characters in the below set.

         {Alphanumeric, Hyphen, Underscore}